 Throughout the years, a woman’s role in the family and in the business world has changed quite a bit.
 And with this change has come to her need for life insurance.
 Whether she’s the primary breadwinner of her family as an executive in the corporate world, a single parent working a 9-to-5, a stay-at-home mom, or something in between, women need life insurance more than ever before.

-Many women today are making more money than their spouse or they are working as a single parent and the head of a household.
+Many women today are making more money than their spouses or they are working as a single parents and the head of a household.
 Even a stay-at-home mom has a dollar value attached to her work in the home.
 This creates a financial responsibility to her family and a need for protection from the loss of her salary should the worst happen.

 Table of Contents

 - Too Many Life Insurance Policies Are On Men

 - Stay-at-Home Mom’s labor Is Undervalued

 - A Family History of Breast Cancer

 - BRCA: The Breast Cancer Gene